Towards Black-Box Membership Inference Attack for Diffusion Models: Conclusion, Limitations and Future Directions

 \section{Conclusion, Limitations and Future Directions}

 \secvsbelow

-In this work, we introduce a novel black-box membership inference attack method specifically designed for diffusion models.
+In this work, we introduce a novel membership inference attack method specifically designed for diffusion models.
 Our approach only requires access to the variation API of the model, bypassing the need for internal network components such as the U-net.
-This represents a significant advancement for commercial diffusion models, which typically restrict internal access.
+This represents an advancement for commercial diffusion models, which typically restrict internal access.
 We demonstrate the effectiveness of our approach across various datasets, showing that it achieves high accuracy in identifying whether an image was included in the training dataset.
-Our method offers a practical solution for protecting the copyright of artworks.
+Our algorithm can detect data misuse by the model, representing a step forward in protecting the copyright of artworks.

-However, our method has some limitations, particularly the need for a moderate diffusion step $t$ of the variation API.
-Our algorithm does not achieve high accuracy if the diffusion step is very high.
-Additionally, it would be desirable if we could expand the moderate size of our newly proposed evaluation dataset.
+However, our method has certain limitations, particularly the requirement for a moderate diffusion step $t$ in the variation API.
+The algorithm's accuracy declines when the diffusion step is excessively high.
+As such, we propose our method as an initial step towards black-box MIA, with a more comprehensive solution left for subsequent exploration.

-Future work could aim to derive more robust algorithms that can be used for a wider range of diffusion step.
+Future work could focus on developing more robust algorithms capable of handling a broader range of diffusion steps.
 Improving the interpretability of our method and extending it to other generative models are also valuable directions for further research.